 I’m a bit of stats nerd, and really like what Mark Broadie's book Every Shot Counts brings to the conversation about how to putt better with its emphasis on statistics in the form of strokes gained.
 (Broadie helped the PGA Tour develop this stat!)

-And to round it out, while I have seen some very confident pros who show no fear at leaving themselves a four-foot comeback putt, Broadie recommends rolling the ball 1-2.5 feet past the hole.
-(Have I mentioned The PutterCup Speed Bump helps you with that?)
+While I have seen some very confident pros who show no fear at leaving themselves a four-foot comeback putt, Broadie actually recommends rolling the ball 1-2.5 feet past the hole.
+For what it's worth, the angle of incline created by The PutterCup Speed Bump teaches you to leave yourself these tap-in putts should you miss.

 Lesson 4: Beware the “cult of mechanics.”

-The book acknowledges some of the key fundamentals that, while not required, can certainly help you become a more consistent putter.
+The book acknowledges some of the key fundamentals on things like stance and grip that, while not absolutely required of you to follow, can certainly help you become a more consistent putter.
 But the part that resonated most with me was the encouragement to avoid too much emphasis on mechanics—things like what your hands are doing, how far the putter is going back or through, whether it’s straight back and through or on an arc.
 All of these things distract you from what matters most: line and speed.

 Lesson 5: Simpler is better.

 This final lesson on how to putt butter is inspired by Dave Pelz's Putting Bible.
 If Stockton’s book is a great resource for someone who wants something to snack on, then this book is for someone who wants to feast.
-Yet even with the depth this book goes into, Pelz calls this lesson the one axiom that governs all his theories on putting.
+Yet even with the depth this book goes into, Pelz calls this lesson (Simpler is better) the one axiom that governs all his theories on putting.
 He also pays homage to the mental side of putting as well.
 His advice: you must have an image in your mind’s eye of the stroke you want to make based on past experiences, and the clarity that allows your body to go ahead and execute it without self-doubt.
-PutterCup training aids help you gain that experience on the practice green.
+This speaks to why we believe PutterCup training aids will help you become a better putter.
+If you can sink a few putts in a row with them, that confidence will carry over to the golf course.